NOTE: The video above reflects an older version of Surfshark and will be updated shortly.

 From the moment you verify your email address, it will be scanned daily.
 If any of your personal details appear in leaked databases - you will be notified via email.

-In the main dashboard, you will find the most important data.
+- In the main Alert dashboard, you will find the most important data.

-You can also always check your dashboard for any data leaks.
-You will see a notification in the middle of the dashboard if at least one of your accounts gets breached.
-If it’s green and says No new breaches - good news, your email wasn’t found in any leaked databases.
+You can also check your Alert dashboard for any data leaks.
+You will see a notification in the middle if at least one of your accounts gets breached.
+If it’s green and says No breaches detected — your email wasn’t found in any leaked databases.

-If at least one of your accounts gets breached, you will see that in the Alert dashboard.
+If at least one of your accounts gets breached, you will see that in the dashboard.
+You will also notice that there is an indication of the severity of the breach.
+We recommend addressing the ones with High severity first.

-You can find more information about every breach if you click the black arrow on the right side.
+You can find more information about every breach by clicking the black arrow on the right.

 If you notice that your account is compromised, here is what you should do ASAP: